 SEED weighs the current reality of rates and other value measures along with the customized requirements of each individual.

 Historically, simply investing and rebalancing to a pre-set equity-to-fixed income split has resulted in much reduced volatility for only a modest reduction in returns relative to just stocks.
-The Vanguard Balanced Index Fund, as a real example, maintains a 60/40 domestic equity to fixed income split and has only underperformed the S&P500 by less than 1.5% from 1992 through 2018 at much less volatility.
+The Vanguard Balanced Index Fund, as a real example, maintains a 60/40 domestic equity to fixed income split and has only underperformed the S&P500 by less than 1.5% from 1992 through 2019 at much less volatility.
 Equally impressive, by managing their tax lot when selling, they have paid out only a minimal amount of capital gains.
-The advantages of rebalancing show up over longer periods of time, too.
-As measured by Vanguard, a 60/40 split between stocks and bonds has returned 8.8% over the 88 year period from 1926 versus the 100% stock portfolio of 10.2% and 100% bond portfolio of 5.5%.
+The return advantages of rebalancing show up over longer periods of time, too.
+As measured by Vanguard, a 60/40 split between stocks and bonds has returned 8.6% from 1926 versus the 100% stock portfolio of 10.1% and 100% bond portfolio of 5.3%.

 But a word of caution is in order: given a 10 year treasury rate near 1% versus over 7% at the start of 1992, common sense implies a 5-6% return for bonds again in the near future is highly unlikely.
 In other words, past performance doesn’t translate into future results, and given current rates, it is very unlikely to now.
 If we use The Putnam Income Fund, one of the nation’s oldest aggregate fixed income mutual funds, as a working proxy for the fixed income index, starting at the end of 1955 when rates were last even close to these levels, it would have taken over 31 years for an investor to capture even a slight positive return — in nominal terms!
 No amount of rebalancing would have made a difference.
 On the flip side, the Japanese 10yr yield went through 2% in 1997 and has never looked back, closing 2019 at a near 0% yield and holding steady from there.